dgroomes/java-foreign-function-and-memory-api-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] Scaffold the subprojects shape (README, settings.gradle.kts, etc)
+* [ ] Migrate <https://github.com/dgroomes/jdk-playground/tree/main/jextract> to a subproject here
+* [ ] (I don't super want to do this because I've already explored this and get it, and don't have a ready-made program) Create a bare-bones memory layout example.
+Just x,y points or something, like they talk about often in the OpenJDK.
+* [ ] Extract jaggedsteppingwindow project (and I guess it's ok to bundle in StringOnlyDemo because it was a stepping stone and tightly related)
-* [ ] Narrow the scope and modularize the scope.
-Go to a subprojects approach.
-I'll have a bare-bones `jextract` subproject (migrated from <https://github.com/dgroomes/jdk-playground/tree/main/jextract>) which only passes one integer, a foreign memory subproject to show memory layouts perhaps (and maybe a second one for the jaggedsteppingwindow), and maybe an intermediate project that passes a complex type, like an array of strings or something.
-A stretch goal would be to do upcalls from C to Java, but I don't have a personal interest in that right now.
+* [ ] Create an intermediate project that passes a complex type from C to Java, like an array of strings or something.
+* [ ] (stretch) upcalls from C to Java, but I don't have a personal interest in that right now.

 ## Finished Wish List Items